Telecare

-Telecare is technology-based healthcare such as the monitoring of patient vital organs so that they may remain safe and independent in their own homes.
+Telecare is technology-based health care and social care, such as the monitoring of patient vital organs so that they may remain safe and independent in their own homes.
 Devices may include health and fitness apps, such as exercise tracking tools and digital medication reminder apps, or technologies that issue early warning and detection.
 The use of sensors may be part of a package which can provide support for people with illnesses such as dementia, or people at risk of falling.

 Most telecare mitigates harm by reacting to untoward events and raising a help response quickly.
 Some telecare, such as safety confirmation and lifestyle monitoring have a preventive function in that a deterioration in the telecare user's wellbeing can be spotted at an early stage.

-Telecare is specifically different from telemedicine and telehealth.
+Telecare is different from telemedicine and telehealth.
 Telecare refers to the idea of enabling people to remain independent in their own homes by providing person-centred technologies to support the individual or their carers.

-Mobile telecare is an emerging service where state of the art mobile devices with roaming SIMs are utilised to allow a client to go outside their home but still have a 24/7 telecare service available to support them.
-Typical devices that do this are such things as the Pebbell mobile GPS tracker.
+Mobile telecare is an emerging service where state of the art mobile devices with roaming SIMs allow a client to go outside but still have a 24/7 telecare service available to support them.

 The meaning and usage of the term 'telecare' has not yet settled into consistent use.
-In the UK it is grounded in the social care framework and focuses on the meaning described above.
+In the United Kingdom, it is grounded in the social care framework and focuses on the meaning described above.
 In other countries 'telecare' may be applied to the practice of healthcare at a distance.